ttnick/ttnick.github.io/about.md

 nearby called St.Tönis.
 Graduated from [Michael-Ende-Gymnasium](http://michael-ende-gymnasium.de)
 (yes, in Germany a *Gymnasium* is a school) with *Abitur* in 2012 and started studying computer science at [RWTH Aachen University](http://rwth-aachen.de) later that year.
-I am currently in the last year of my master program.
+I recently graduated with a Master's degree (*MSc*).

 When I started at university, my main interests in the area of computer science were web development, mainly in PHP---obviously, that is where my (former)